Enforcement of Contracts: Everything You Need to Know

 Note that during a dispute over terms of a contract, a court will first determine whether the agreement between the parties constitutes a valid and enforceable contract.

 If you need help with understanding contract laws in different jurisdictions and how enforcement in those jurisdictions work or just want basic contract drafting, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.